 Research Centers and Institutes

-The UT College of Engineering is home to eight research centers:
+The UT College of Engineering is home to nine research centers:

 Center for Intelligent Systems and Machine Learning